 The company behind Benefiber, Novartis, has been around since 1996.
 All natural ingredients are used in the formula – a good choice.
 You can purchase Benefiber at pharmacies and many grocery stores.
-We like the lastingness of the company and the professional headquarters, but read on…
+It seems Benefiber is no stranger to poor customer service and litigious action.
+However, we like the lastingness of the company and the professional headquarters, but read on…

 Price – “A Bit Too Much!”

 Benefiber is made up of fiber, just like many other supplements on the market.
 The ingredient is widely available for a fraction of the cost.
 “Fiber is a good option for overall health, but Benefiber does not offer evidence that this product is better than others,” claims our Research Editor.
 “Why pay more than twice the cost of other similar supplements?”

 “I had seen commercials for Benefiber and thought I would give it a try – bye bye $20,” says a user.